GRB 221009A: Spectral signatures based on ALPs candidates

 Another interesting observation of this GRB is the reported detection by Carpet-2 of a 251-TeV photon 4563 s after GBM's trigger \citep{ATel15669}.
 While certainly intriguing, it is more likely that this photon is associated with a Galactic source as pointed out by the HAWC Collaboration \citep{2022ATel15675....1F}.
-For this reason, in this paper we only focus on the VHE photons reported by LHAASO.
+For this reason, in this paper, we only focus on the VHE photons reported by LHAASO.

-The origin of the VHE emission has been explored by assuming different scenarios.
-The most common one is the SSC model, in which VHE gamma-rays are being generated in the external shocks of the GRB jet.
+The origin of the VHE emission from GRBs has been explored by assuming different scenarios.
+The most common one is the SSC model, in which VHE gamma rays are generated in the external shocks of the GRB jet.
 It is possible to reach energies up to $1\,\rm{TeV}$ from the forward shock emission by assuming that the electron spectrum has no energy cutoff \citep{2023ApJ...946L..23L}.
-There is also a study using Monte Carlo simulations that predicts a $3.5\sigma$ confidence level detection by LHAASO of one 18-TeV photon, but implies the very high value of the differential flux normalization at 0.5 TeV of $\mathcal{O}(10^{-8}-10^{-7}\,\rm{TeV}^{-1}\,\rm{cm}^{-2}\,\rm{s}^{-1})$, see for example \citep{2019Natur.575..464A}, where the differential flux at $500~\text{GeV}$ is $1.14\times10^{-10}\,\rm{TeV}^{-1}\,\rm{cm}^{-2}\,\rm{s}^{-1}$.
 Then, even if the jet structure is assumed to be more complex to reach such energies, such a high value of the differential flux would have profound implications for the energy budget of the event \citep{2023ApJ...946L..24W,2023MNRAS.tmpL..35S}.
 Therefore, so far, the TeV emission from GRB 221009A is not well described by standard SSC models \citep{2023arXiv230206225K} although other multifrequency detections of the afterglow emission are completely in agreement with SSC.